 \subsection{Color Reproduction}

-As discussed before, both the tone mapping network and the fusion network work with the luminance channel due primarily to the two perceptual metrics NLPD~\cite{laparra2017perceptually} and MEF-SSIM~\cite{ma2015perceptual} accept grayscale images only.
-To recover the color appearance of the final output image, we adopt the method in~\cite{tumblin1999boundary, fattal2002gradient} that is also widely adopted by other recent methods~\cite{liang2018hybrid,chenyang2021}:
+As discussed before, both the tone mapping network and the fusion network work with the luminance channel due primarily to the fact that the two perceptual metrics NLPD~\cite{laparra2017perceptually} and MEF-SSIM~\cite{ma2015perceptual} accept grayscale images only.
+To recover the color appearance of the final LDR image, we adopt the method in~\cite{tumblin1999boundary, fattal2002gradient}, which is also widely adopted by other recent methods~\cite{liang2018hybrid,chenyang2021}:

 where $c\in \{R, G, B\}$ indexes the RGB channels, and $\rho$ controls the color saturation. $S$ and $F$ represent the luminance channel before and after tone mapping, respectively.